elusivecodes/FrostCore/README.md

 ##### Position

-Get the X,Y co-ordinates for the center of the first element (optionally offset).
+Get the X,Y co-ordinates for the center of the first element.

+- `nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.
+- `offset` is a boolean indicating whether the co-ordinates should be offset from the top left of the document, and will default to false.

 ```
 const center = core.center(nodes, offset);
 ```

-Get the position of the first element relative to the window (optionally offset).
+Get the X,Y position of the first element.

+- `nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.
+- `offset` is a boolean indicating whether the co-ordinates should be offset from the top left of the document, and will default to false.

 ```
 const pos = core.position(nodes, offset);
 ```

-Get the computed bounding rectangle of the first element (optionally offset).
+Get the computed bounding rectangle of the first element.

+- `nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.
+- `offset` is a boolean indicating whether the rectangle should be offset from the top left of the document, and will default to false.

 ```
 const rect = core.rect(nodes, offset);